 Ink: the Jotter's was gummy and sweetly fragrant.
 I wish that it were available to the nose as well as to memory.

 This pen must have come from the OK Bookshop, the source of all school supplies, a corner paperbacks and stationery store on New Utrecht Avenue, Borough Park, Brooklyn, under the El tracks.
 The owner of the store sat at a desk in a small alcove.
 He used a device on his shoulder that allowed him to talk on the telephone hands-free.
-My mother once checked with him — or with someone else who worked there — as to whether Man from U.N.C.L.E. novels were "appropriate" for readers my age.
+My mother once checked with him — or with someone else who worked there — about whether Man from U.N.C.L.E. novels were "appropriate" for readers my age.
 (They were.)
 Ian Fleming's work no doubt put that worrisome question in her head.

 As a boy, I must have liked this pen's multi-sectioned name.
 "Hey, Mike, what kind of a pen is that?"
 "It's a Parker T-Ball Jotter."
 Like "United States of America" or "John Fitzgerald Kennedy."